 Watching my videos on Youtube I came across a strange advertisement talking about a guy named Duda, kicking his feet on WordPress.
 I liked the chicken with handsaw, but is Duda really all that promises?

-For sweet customers who just want to have a local website for their company, without making many updates, a DIY platform like Dudley or Wix pro spending.
-But Duda's comparison with WordPress is completely illogical.
+For gentle clients who simply want to have a local website for their business, without making many updates, a DIY platform like Duda or Wix will suffice.
+But the comparison of Duda with WordPress is completely illogical.

 Duda x WordPress

-They are two totally different platforms, WordPress is a Open Source that you download and install on any hosting for free.
-Duda is a paid platform that is in the hands of the company that you do not have all the freedom you want.
+They are two completely different platforms; WordPress is an Open Source that you download and install on any hosting for free.
+Duda is a paid platform that is controlled by the company, and you do not have all the freedom you want.

 If using WordPress is to cut a chicken with a hacksaw, using Duda is to cut a chicken with a small knife.
 If she wants to make a profit and succeed with a website, she must be aware that she will cut much more than a chicken or even an ox.
 A little knife won't do.